r4hulCorleone/unity-magic-layout/CONTRIBUTING.md

 If you add new feature:

-- Open a suggestion issue first.
+- Open a feature issue first.
 - Provide convincing reason to add this feature.
 - Then submit your PR.